-Closed in early 1900s & demolished in 1920s.
-A Greene King pub at time of closure
+The Greyhound was closed in the early 1900s and demolished in the 1920s.
+It was a Greene King pub at the time it closed.

 The "Accommodation" coach to Cambridge (via Linton) left from the Greyhound every Monday, Wednesday & Friday whilst the "Telegraph" coach to Colchester (via Halstead) left from the Bell every Tuesday, Thursday & Saturday.